MicrosoftDocs/ATADocs/ATPDocs/understanding-security-alerts.md

 1. Was the alert triggered by the same types of computers or users?
    For example, servers with the same role or users from the same group/department?
 If the computers or users were similar, you may decide to exclude it to avoid additional future FP alerts.

+> [!NOTE]
-Note: An increase of alerts of the exact same type typically reduces the suspicious/importance level of the alert.
+> An increase of alerts of the exact same type typically reduces the suspicious/importance level of the alert.
 For repeated alerts, verify configurations, and use security alert details and definitions to understand exactly what is happening that trigger the repeats.
+>

 ## Security alert categories